sahiliamsso/docs/source/installation-guide/index.md

 |       80              |       tcp             |
 |       443             |       tcp             |

-## Tomcat Memory Heap

-The minimum recommended heap for tomcat server is 3GB for a test instance of Gluu Server Community Edition (CE).
-This estimate is based on the minumum RAM requirements.
-It is best to keep this ratio when tomcat memory is allocated in production environments as the size will depend on the available RAM; as an example, a 6GB tomcat memory heap in a production server with 8 GB ram is ideal for a small organization running Gluu CE.

 ## File Descriptor
 Gluu recommends setting the `file descriptors` to 65k for Gluu Server CE.
 The following steps will help set the `file descriptor` limit.